 Orange wind warning extended to more counties ahead of Storm Ashley’s arrival

-The warning covers four counties on Sunday while a yellow wind warning will be in effect for the rest of the island of Ireland.
+The warning covers seven counties on Sunday while a yellow wind warning will be in effect for the rest of the island of Ireland.

 Your support helps us to tell the story